Dr. med. Dirk Manski

 Examination technique:

-1–1.5 ml/kg contrast media with a concentration of 300 mg/ml of iodine is given with a rapid infusion.
+1–1.5 ml/kg contrast medium with a concentration of 300 mg/ml of iodine is given with a rapid infusion.
 After bolus injection, further KUB radiographs are done after 3 min (collimated to the kidneys and best done with nephrotomography), after 6 min, and after 12 min [fig. intravenous urography with distal ureteral stone].
 Improved imaging of the upper urinary tract is possible with an abdominal compression of the ureters after the 6 min KUB if no obstruction is present.

 Depending on the results of the 6 and 12 min imaging, further radiographs are done to e.g., evaluate hydronephrosis with insufficient contrast [fig. i.v. urography of third-grade hydronephrosis].
 Collimation should be adapted to the clinical question (lower abdomen, half-sided KUB).
 Additional radiographs to image bladder tumors or residual urine are no longer performed due to the wide availability of ultrasound imaging.

 Intravenous urography of a right-sided proximal ureteral stricture with third-grade hydronephrosis.
 15 min after contrast injection (left image): contrast opacifies the dilatated calices on the right side, but not the renal pelvis or ureter.
-On the left side, the contrast media has already reached the bladder as a normal finding.
+On the left side, the contrast medium has already reached the bladder as a normal finding.
 Additional imaging one hour after contrast injection provides clues to the localization of the ureteral stricture (right image).
 With kind permission, Dr. R. Gumpinger, Kempten.

 figure Intravenous urography of a right-sided proximal ureteral stricture with third-grade hydronephrosis figure Intravenous urography of a right-sided proximal ureteral stricture with third-grade hydronephrosis